amberframework/docs/getting-started/routing/routes.md

 ### Defining Routes

-The **routes** macro accepts a **pipeline** name and a **scope**, in which all routes define within this block will make use of the pipeline and the url will be scoped.
+The **routes** macro accepts a **pipeline** name and a **scope**, in which all routes defined within this block will make use of the pipeline and the url will be scoped.

-Lets say you are defining a static website and you want all your URL to be displayed as `http://www.mycoolsite.com/page` you will define your routes as:
+Lets say you are defining a static website and you want the URL to be displayed as `http://www.mycoolsite.com/page`.
+You will define your routes as:

 ```crystal
 # routes(pipeline, scope)
 routes :web, "/page"
 ```

-The routes macro takes a last argument, a block, within the block is where you define your routes.
+The routes macro takes a last argument.
+And a block within the block is where you define your routes.

 ```crystal
 routes :web, '/static' do